-2020 is now well underway and with the Coronavirus swooping across the globe infecting hundreds, the market is selling off all of the gains it made this year, and then some.
-The majority of stocks have gone quite a bit lower.
-However, thanks to their defensive nature, REITs were able to remain relatively steady.
+The majority of stocks had gone quite a bit lower.
+However, thanks to their defensive nature, REITs were able to remain relatively steady for a while.

 Their defensive nature is first and foremost thanks to the predictable lease-based revenue.
 No matter what happens during the year, paying the lease you must.
 You can live another year with last year’s iPhone but it’s pretty hard to live (or do business) without a roof above your head.

-REITs or GVV’s (Geregelementeerde Vastgoed Venootschappen) offer stability in times of instability thanks to their lease contracts.
+Real Estate Investment Trusts (REITs) or Geregelementeerde Vastgoed Venootschappen (GVV’s) offer stability in times of instability thanks to their lease contracts.
 This was proven in 2019.
-It was an amazing year for the (Belgian) REITs.
+It was an astonishing year for the (Belgian) REITs.

-They are with 17, the REITs that note on the Brussels stock exchange.
-They had a stellar year with Aedifica gaining +60%.
+They are with 18 (Inclusio joined recently), the REITs from Belgium that note on the Brussels stock exchange.
+They had a stellar 2019 with Aedifica gaining +60%.
 Even the worst performer, Wereldhave Belgium, gained 11%.
 On average the return for this sector was 31%, including dividends. to put that into perspective, the S&P500 gained 33.07% incl. dividends.

 Not only the Belgian REITs did amazing.
-Across the pond, the NAREIT (National Association of Real Estate Trusts) states that they returned 28.7%.
+Across the pond, the NAREIT (National Association of Real Estate Trusts) states that they returned 28.7% in 2019.

-2020 is not so great yet but while the Coronavirus is slowing things down, 2020 can be another amazing year, maybe even “thanks” to that.
+With less than a month to go, 2020 is not so great but while the Coronavirus is slowing things down, 2020 was not a complete loss for some REITs, maybe even “thanks” to that.
 Because of their defensive nature and high dividend payout, REITs are very attractive to hold.
 A net dividend of 3% is still a lot and is a rate a lot of investors yearn for.
 This is after the high Belgian withholding tax of 30%, though REITs with at least 60% in care property are only charged 15% (which is important for your (Belgian) tax deduction!).

 In Belgium, they are required to payout at least 80% of their income.
 In the US the IRS requires REITs to pay out at least 90% of their taxable income to shareholders.

-There is one big downside to the Belgian REITs.
-Because of their strong performance in 2019, quite a few stocks are noting near or above their all time high and intrinsic value.
-Real bargains are hard to come by.
-There are a couple of stocks that could prove to be interesting to buy and hold in 2020.
+There was one big downside to the Belgian REITs.
+Because of their strong performance in 2019, quite a few stocks noted near or above their all-time high and intrinsic value.
+Real bargains were hard to come by.
+As we near the end of the year, there are a couple of stocks that could prove to be interesting to buy and hold in 2021.

-Below is a list of (Belgian) REITs that I’m looking into for a stellar performance in 2020 (even at current valuations):
+Below is a list of (Belgian) REITs that I’m looking into for a stellar performance in 2021 (especially at current valuations):

-- AEDIFICA: The expert in Care property (elderly care).
+- AEDIFICA (ticker: AED; ISIN: BE0003851681): The expert in Care property (elderly care).
 It has recently set foot in Finland by taking over Hoivatilat.